 The editorial process:

 The following steps offer guidance only in understanding Reinvention’s editorial procedures and their manuscript’s progression towards publication.
-The process is subject to change from time to time.

-1. Editorial review
+1. Editorial screening |

 The submitted manuscript is reviewed by the editorial board, who decide on scope, suitability and originality.
 It is also reviewed to ensure key elements relating to the Style Guide have been sufficiently addressed.
 Submissions failing to sufficiently meet these criteria will be declined and returned to their author with advice.
 Manuscripts passing this stage are accepted for consideration and review.